 VISA, MasterCard and Discover credit cards are now accepted as another form of payment.
 These transactions can be made in person or by telephone during normal business hours.

-As of September 15, 2008, no animal carcasses or ashes will be returned/released to veterinarians or animal owners.
+No animal carcasses body parts or ashes will be returned/released to veterinarians or animal owners.
 Arrangement for pickup by authorized crematory service is an option.
-No cosmetic posts will be performed on animals/bodies submitted to the laboratory for necropsy/testing.
+No cosmetic necropsies will be performed on animals/bodies submitted to the laboratory for necropsy/testing.

 Please call the Laboratory Director with questions and additional details relating to these policies.

 Rapid changes in livestock production and disease management coupled with the fast pace of technology in medicine and diagnostics, have resulted in increased requests for the return of biological agents.
 The VDL will return isolates either to the submitting veterinarian or to a third party laboratory, e.g., for use in the manufacture of immunizing agents.
 Because of issues of safety, efficacy, and ownership, the VDL is required by the University to obtain a signed release form prior to providing agents to the submitter.
 Release forms can be faxed to you and the VDL will accept a faxed, signed copy in return.
-At present, the cost of providing isolates is $30.00 each for bacterial and $75.00 each for virus isolates.
+There is a fee for providing isolates (see the VDL fee schedule here ).
 Following a request for a virus isolate, 7-10 days is required to propagate sufficient virus for transfer.